Orangetheory Fitness

-Orangetheory Fitness (OTF) is an American boutique fitness studio franchise based in Boca Raton, Florida.
-The first studio was established in Fort Lauderdale, Florida in 2010 by founder, Ellen Latham.
+Orangetheory Fitness (OTF) is a boutique fitness studio franchise, operating globally and based in Boca Raton, Florida.
+The first studio was established in Fort Lauderdale, Florida, in 2010 by founder, Ellen Latham.
 The classes are one hour long and involve two groups, one on the treadmills and the other group working with weights or on rowers.
+Since its founding in 2010, the chain has expanded, surpassing $1 billion in systemwide sales in 2018, with over one million members in 2020.
 As of 2023, Orangetheory Fitness has over 1,500 studios throughout 50 US states and 24 countries.

-Since its founding in 2010, the chain has expanded, surpassing $1 billion in systemwide sales in 2018.
-As of 2020, the chain has over one million members.
+In 2024, Orangetheory Fitness merged with the parent company of Anytime Fitness.

 History

 Orangetheory Fitness was founded by exercise physiologist Ellen Latham, Jerome Kern, and David Long in March 2010.
 It is the successor to a Fort Lauderdale-based Pilates studio, "Ellen's Ultimate Workout", founded by Latham in the late 1990s.

-Orangetheory Fitness was ranked #415 in Inc. magazine's "Fastest-Growing Private Companies" list and #255 in Entrepreneur magazine's 2016 "Franchise 500" list of top franchises in the world.
-Its position on the "Franchise 500" rose to #25 in 2019 and #43 in 2020.
+Orangetheory Fitness was ranked No. 415 in Inc. magazine's "Fastest-Growing Private Companies" list and No. 255 in Entrepreneur magazine's 2016 "Franchise 500" list of top franchises in the world.
+Orangetheory had grown to 350 studios in 7 countries by 2016.
+That year it received growth equity investment from the private equity firm Roark Capital Group to support its domestic and international growth.
+Its position on the "Franchise 500" rose to No. 25 in 2019 and No. 43 in 2020.
+It had 1,200 studios by early 2020.
+In 2025 Orangetheory was #2 on the fitness Franchise 500 list.